olegsych/MefBuild/README.md

 }
 ```

+**NOTE**: The exporting command must be marked with the `Shared` attribute, because otherwise, MEF 2.0
+default policy will create a new part, `Compile` command in this example, for every import.

 A command consuming this value or object should define a matching property with the `Import` attribute.
 When using general-purpose types, such as `string`, both `Import` and `Export` attributes should specify a
 unique contract name.
-When the artefact type itself is unique, a contract name is not necessary.
+When the artifact type itself is unique, a contract name is not necessary.

 ```C#
 [Export]